 - You may sign up for taking your test through the LAS Testing Center via this Scheduling Resource.

 - Log in using your Carthage username and password.
 If this is the first time logging in you will be prompted to register for an account.

 - When you log in subsequently at https://carthage.mywconline.com, choose a schedule before logging in.

-- Please schedule your test accommodation at least 24 hours in advance.
+- Please schedule your test or quiz accommodation at least 24 hours in advance.

 - If you have questions, please email firstname.lastname@example.org.

 Visit the Accessibility Services and Resources at Hedberg Library webpage for information on the following:

 Contact the Hedberg Library Information Desk for help: email@example.com, 262-551-5950, or visit the desk in person.

 - Academic Coaching and Learning Strategies: Academic coaches offer assistance with academic skills like time management and study strategies.